 The wage garnishment notice is a warning and a final opportunity to act before enforcement begins.
 Taxpayers who fail to respond within the stated days risk immediate judgment and garnishment.
 Reviewing the document’s contents carefully helps determine whether errors exist and which actions you can take to avoid additional legal or financial strain.

-When a taxpayer fails to file or pay a Missouri tax return, the department may calculate the balance due using available records.
-If the taxpayer does not respond, this is an estimated liability.
+When a taxpayer fails to file or pay a Missouri tax return, the Department may calculate the balance due using available records.
+If the taxpayer does not respond, this becomes an estimated liability that the Department can move to enforce through its administrative process.

-• Notice issuance: The department sends multiple notices before seeking judgment, giving you time to file missing returns or request an installment agreement.
+- Notice issuance: The Department sends multiple notices before pursuing enforcement, giving you time to file missing returns or request an installment agreement.

-• Extended effect: A judgment can remain enforceable for several years, allowing the department to continue pursuing payments until your tax debt is fully satisfied.
+- Extended effect: An administrative judgment can remain enforceable for several years, allowing the department to continue pursuing payments until your tax debt is fully satisfied.

 How to Prevent a Default Judgment